pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/slides/stats.md

 * The *range* of a dataset is the difference between the max and min data entries.
 * *Deviation* of an entry in a population dataset is the difference between the entry and the mean (μ *mu*).

----

-## Acknowledgements
-Majority of the materials come from Dr. Schwesinger's slides on Descriptive Statistics.